You probably have some interest in making money from your music yes? The only way I know how to do this is by Building A Massive Email List

 Understanding Lead Nurturing Is Crucial

-Before you go ahead and build your list make sure you think through what you want to say to new members of your list and how you want to strengthen existing communications and this will take time.
+Before you go ahead and start building a massive email list make sure you think through what you want to say to new members of your list and how you want to strengthen existing communications and this will take time.

 The big picture is you want to take your fans on the journey through your Three Communities from Ambient (not yet on your list) to Engaged (On the list but maybe not yet really engaged) to Super (Fans who buy from you and support you!)

 Step One – Create Your Email Automation

 This will take some doing.
 As we learn in Level Up Your Email Game LAB 4 You need to create a few different series.
 Email newsletter management systems like MailChimp and Constant Contact will allow you to program these series and have robust tools for managing them.

 Cheryl B Englehardt suggests that you create the following 3 first:

 Welcome — these are the first communications that a new subscriber will recieve saying thanks for joining my list – here is a little about me (and maybe even give away a few great tracks or exclusive videos)

 Nurture — these emails take your readers on a storytelling journey – you can talk about your history, tell compelling stories about certain songs or recont something meaningful that has happened in your career as an artist that defines who you are

 Monetization —Cheryl calls these the Rise series in LAB 4.
 This is a series that is designed to sell an individual product that you have created or a series that will get your fans to subscribe to your Patreon or donate to your crowdfunding campaign.
 I give away a whole bonus pack of Monetization emails when you purchase my book CROWDSTART.